DeceptiCoinProject/Boolberry-Blockchain-Explorer/README.md

 # Boolberry-Blockchain-Explorer
-Block explorer for Karbowanec CryptoNote based cryptocurrency.
+Block explorer for Boolberry cryptocurrency.

 #### Installation

-1) It takes data from daemon karbowanecd.
+1) It takes data from daemon boolbd.
 It should be accessible from the Internet.
-Run karbowanecd with open port as follows:
+Run boolbd with open port as follows:
 ```bash
 ./boolbd --restricted-rpc
 ```